aeonSolutions/AeonLabs-HomeAutomation-Power-Managment-Single-SolarCELL-18650-battery-storage/README.md

 When connected in series and installed on several windows and networked, can power off the grid a 4.2V LED illumination on all rooms and compartments at a home or office.
 During evenings and at night until bedtime.
 If one intends to use it to power indoors LED illumination during the day is required a High Capacity Power Bank connected to all first tiles of all the series.
 For instance this [power bank](https://s.click.aliexpress.com/e/_Ddl7nsh) here.

 One important takeway about this prototype project is the ability to be installed on any traditional apartment or home in a big city, requiring  124mm of window glass estate, at the top or at the bottom.
 And it can connect to existing home automation network or systems.
+If you prefer can read this project on Autodesk's Intructables.com, [here](https://www.instructables.com/Single-Solar-Cell-With-One-18650-Battery-Storage/).

 <p align="center">
 <a href="https://s.click.aliexpress.com/e/_DCnJW0V">